Ash Wednesday

 Service Participants

-Broadcast Media: Rick Little
+Broadcast Technology: Rick Little

 Social Media Director: Barbara Little

-Admin: Adrien Lambert
+Parish Admin: Adrien Lambert